This article originally appeared on VICE UK.

 In the 1970s and 80s, pirate radio stations like Radio Invicta, Radio Jackie (lated JFM), London Weekend Radio (LWR), Dread Broadcasting Corporation (DBC), Horizon, and KISS met a demand for black music that wasn't catered to by the BBC.
 The path pioneered by the likes of Radio Caroline in the 60s had swapped the North Sea for London estates and rock music for soul, reggae, and R&B.

-Radio One had formed in 1967 but it predominantly offered chart hits.
-There was very limited exposure for black music, I'm told by KISS founder Gordon Mac and former KISS DJ and Head of Music Lindsay Wesker, ahead of a new exhibition at the ICA, Shout Out!
+Radio One had formed in 1967, but it predominantly offered chart hits.
+At the time, there was very limited exposure for black music, I'm told by KISS founder Gordon Mac and former KISS DJ and Head of Music Lindsay Wesker, ahead of a new exhibition at the ICA, Shout Out!
 UK Pirate Radio in the 1980s.
 The exhibition looks back at this early tower block pirate radio movement.
-Beforehand, Mac and Wesker had been forced to make the best of a bad situation, taping specialty shows such as David Rodigan's reggae show on Radio London, playing and replaying them all week.
+Beforehand, Mac and Wesker had been forced to make the best of a bad situation, taping specialty shows such as David Rodigan's reggae show on Radio London, and replaying them all week.